Bone marrow donors

 Side effects of immunosuppressants

-Immunosuppressants are used to keep the immune system from attacking allogeneic bone marrow cells.
+Immunosuppressants are used to keep the immune system from attacking bone marrow cells that came from a donor.
 But by tamping down the immune system, the drugs can also cause a variety of short- and long-term side effects.

 Right away, the drugs leave a patient more prone to all types of infections – from bacteria, viruses, fungi and parasites.
 The risk of infection is highest in the first two to three weeks after a transplant, but patients may continue to be susceptible for up to 18 months.

 During this time, your child's doctor and the UCSF transplant team will monitor your child's health carefully.
-To lower the risk of infection, your child may be given antimicrobial medications and colony-stimulating factors, which enhance blood cell production.
+To lower the risk of infection, your child may be given antimicrobial medications and colony-stimulating factors, drugs that enhance blood cell production.

 Immunosuppressants can also have long-term health consequences, including an increased risk of: